Article published on 29 March 2018

-As part of his recent input into a Westminster Hall debate on the provision of children’s playgrounds, he reiterated longstanding concerns that nationally playgrounds were not being replaced at the same rate at which they were disappearing.
-He makes the point that with 214 playgrounds closed and a further 234 playgrounds earmarked for closure by local authorities, that this is bound to have an impact on the health and well being of our children.
+As part of his recent input into a Westminster Hall debate on the provision of children’s playgrounds, he reiterated longstanding concerns that national playgrounds were not being replaced at the same rate at which they were disappearing.
+He makes the point that with 214 playgrounds closed and a further 234 playgrounds earmarked for closure by local authorities, that this is bound to have an impact on the health and well-being of our children.

 “It is pleasing to hear that provision for children’s play in public open spaces is being highlighted and profile raised on the current political agenda.
 Not only do the statistics provided by the Nottinghamshire MP highlight the facts around declining numbers of play spaces, but also supports the correlation between fewer play spaces and poor physical and mental health.

 The amount the UK spend on play is minuscule in comparison to the huge amounts of Public Health funding required to redress current levels of poor health and obesity resulting from inactivity across our society.

 The budgets required to reverse this trend of playground closures and invest in quality facilities for the future, would not only save millions in preventative medical care, but also encourage healthier lifestyles across all ages.

 We eagerly await an update not just as an industry but as members of our own communities and as local business owners.”

 Article published on 10 August 2021

 Since our beginnings 30 years ago, our intention has always been to provide our customers with the highest quality of products.
 Our materials palette is specifically selected to offer long-lasting, durable equipment with stylish designs across all our ranges.
 Our equipment ranges are suited to developing unique play and sports areas appropriate for the environment...